 There are many stages in the process of buying a home and you must successfully go through each one before you are allowed to purchase a property.
 As most people know one of the main barriers for buyers is capital.
-Evidently, without money you cannot buy a property.
-However, to support you with the purchase most people can get a home loan or mortgage, which is the only way for many individuals to be able to afford a new property.
+Evidently, without money, you cannot buy a property.
+However, to support you with the purchase most people can get a mortgage or home loan in Rolleston, which is the only way for many individuals to be able to afford a new property.

 During the stage where you apply for a home loan application, the mortgage lender will need to verify your income and any assets you may owe to determine how much you can afford as well as how much interest you should be charged on your loan.
 This may be a bit overwhelming and make you feel that it will make the process more difficult, but this benefits you as it will ensure that you are making an investment you can afford in the long run.
 This article will provide you with a guide to income and asset verification for a home loan application so that you know what to expect during this stage as well as get yourself ready with the documents to simplify the process.

 What is an Asset Statement?

 An asset statement is essentially a document that describes your net worth and assets that you own in a comprehensive manner.
 A verification of your assets and income is a requirement whenever you apply for a mortgage so that this can be approved.
 This is an important step of the home buying process as it lets the lender know that you can afford the mortgage.

 What Assets Do I Need to Disclose on My Application?

 An asset is basically a type of item of economic value, which the owner can turn into cash.
 An example of assets include investment properties, savings accounts and jewellery.
 There are two types of assets, including liquid and non-liquid.
 Cash and savings accounts are liquid assets, whilst cars, businesses and homes are seen as non-liquid as you can turn them into cash as quickly.
 During your application process, lenders will want to ensure that you have enough liquid assets as a way to make your mortgage payments if anything happens to your main source of income.